 For larger and more modern aircraft like the B-17, De-icing systems could be switched on to reduce the impact of ice formation on the aircraft’s flight surfaces but for older and smaller aircraft, the only alternative was to either dramatically reduce altitude or exit cloud/rain formations if flight performance was being affected.

 As ice formation is difficult for the pilot to see from the cockpit, its often called the silent creeper in aviation circles and without keeping an eye on the OAT, the first thing a pilot might experience is significant loss of wing lift resulting in a sudden stall which may be difficult to recover from.

-The B-17 cruised at a height of over 25,000ft where temperatures often dropped to well below freezing, requiring air crews to wear thick, electrically-heated flying suits, gloves and helmets.
+The B-17 could cruise at a height of over 35,000ft where temperatures often dropped to well below freezing, requiring air crews to wear thick, electrically-heated flying suits, gloves and helmets.